acousticrobot/FlyPaper/README.md

   * from rectangle: crates a handle
   * from object literal: {name:"my object",handle:[20]} (see another example in basic-example.html or basic-pullbar.html)

-It can include a number of properties:
+The ananda can include a number of properties:

   * the handle is a paper.Path.Rectangle used for dragging, by default it is invisible.
   * the group, initially this.group includes the handle if there is one
-  * selectable (default false, in effect when fly.debug is false)
+  * selectable (default false, unselectable when fly.debug is false)
   * draggable (default true)
   * rotatable (default false)